1984 Connecticut Senate election: Special elections

 Two special elections occurred between 1982 and the general election in 1984.
-One was held on May 2, 1983 for Democratic Senator Audrey P. Beck's seat of the 29th district after she committed suicide on March 12, 1983.
+One was held on May 2, 1983, for Democratic Senator Audrey P. Beck's seat in the 29th district after she committed suicide on March 12, 1983.
 Five-term Democratic state representative Kevin P. Johnston managed to beat Republican lawyer and former Windham selectman candidate Dennis Gamache 57% to 43%, holding the seat Democratic.

 Another was held for the 27th district after Democratic Senator Thom Serrani resigned when he was elected Mayor of Stamford.
-On February 21, Democrat state representative Anthony Truglia beat Republican former state rep. Marie Hawe, 63% to 37%.
+On February 21, 1984, Democrat state representative Anthony Truglia beat Republican candidate Marie Hawe 63% to 37%.

 Incumbents defeated

 Ten incumbents were defeated in general elections.